Bookrage001/osc/resources/docs/index.md

 ## Supported platforms

-The server can run on all [platforms supported by Electron](https://electron.atom.io/docs/tutorial/supported-platforms/).
+The server can run on all [platforms supported by Electron](https://electron.atom.io/docs/tutorial/supported-platforms/) or [Node](https://nodejs.org/en/) (in headless mode only, see [Running without Electron](getting-started/#running-without-electron)).
 Clients just need to connect to the server with a compatible browser :

 - any system running Chrome/Chromium version `50` or later (Linux, MacOS, Windows, Android, etc)
 - iOS version `9.3` or later